 The Cocheco river is about 35 miles long and flows through New Hampshire near the Maine border via Dover, Gonic, Farmington, and Rochester.

 The river flows through lots of public lands, which makes accessibility free and easy for everyone.
 Here, you’ll find a good population of trout and smallmouth bass.

 The Exeter River flows from Chester and through the town of Sandown as it flows towards Exeter and is well known for warm and cold water fishing.

 The Exeter River is stocked with browns, rainbows, brookies, so you’re guaranteed some good fun but there are some eels you’ll want to avoid catching too.

 12. Sugar River

-The best fly fishing section of the Sugar River is in Newport, and it is relatively easy to access.
+The best fishing section of the Sugar River is in Newport, and it is relatively easy to access.
 It holds huge populations of browns, rainbows, and brookies.

-Fly Fishing New Hampshire References
+New Hampshire Fly Fishing References

 - For game fish licenses and river regulations checkout New Hampshire Fish and Game

 - For river stocking information check this website out from the Wildlife Dept.